nobodyman123/puzzle-solver/README.md

  * and finally after all that other stuff i will start making solvers and input guis for as many puzzles as possible

 ## Goal
-My ultimate goal is to have solvers for every type of puzzle that has ever been featured in the VTK Gent Manna
+My ultimate goal is to have a solver for every type of puzzle that has ever been featured in the VTK Gent Manna